Updated: Sep 7

-Baby and you are starting to really bulk up and prepare for baby’s entrance into the world.
+Belly baby and you are starting to really bulk up and prepare for baby’s entrance into the world.
 Your body returns to producing a large amount of hormones and baby might start causing you some discomfort around your pelvis and ribcage…just to name a couple areas.

-Continue avoiding the activities from T1 and T2
+Continue modifications from T1 and T2

 Squats are great!
 Use these to build endurance for labour and keep up strength to assist in your postnatal recovery.

 Embrace support from props: blocks, bolsters, walls and blankets will assist in helping you to create balance and space.

-As baby grows, your diaphragm looses space.
+As baby grows, your diaphragm loses space.
 Support your breathing functions by utilising your intercostal muscles.